dice-group/DRILL/README.md

 This open-source project contains the Pytorch implementation of DRILL, training and evaluation scripts.
 To foster further reproducible research and alleviate hardware requirements to reproduce the reported results, we provide pretrained models on all datasets.

+# We created [Ontolearn](https://github.com/dice-group/Ontolearn) involving DRILL and many other learners

 # Installation
 Create a anaconda virtual environment and install dependencies.
 ```